Book now for Winter 25/26 with an initial low deposit!

 Leave on snowshoes for a 2-hour hike in the woods going 500m.
 Uphill and you will reach a mountain refuge where you can enjoy a mountain-style tea or dinner.
 After your meal, you will love this crazy descent on an 8km sledge-run, at sunset or by moonlight!

-Grands Bains de monetier spa
+Grands Bains de Monetier spa

 You can get the benefit of this natural hot water which springs at 44°C in the Grands Bains de Monêtier (nearby), in a gentle setting offering a variety of options for relaxation or recovery after physical strain.
 The water of the Grands Bains is rich in minerals and promotes total recovery from fatigue thanks to its recognised properties.
 Facilities include outdoor and indoor pools, a Jacuzzi, a trilogy of different pools from 17° to 40°C, a sauna, hammer, beauty treatments and a restaurant.